Amtliche Vorführung

 Articles

 This section outlines the simplification of Standard German articles in Alman, eliminating grammatical gender and case distinctions.
-Definite articles use die for all non-genitive contexts and der for genitive, with das retained as a neutral demonstrative.
+Definite articles use die for all non-genitive contexts and der for genitive, with das retained as a neutral demonstrative and serving as the invariant relativizer (see the section on pronouns).
 Possession may alternatively use von die instead of genitive constructions.
 Indefinite articles adopt ein universally in non-genitive cases, while genitive employs von ein or retains ein with prepositions.
-Preposition-article contractions are resolved to full forms (e.g., vomvon die), and nominalized articles preserve ein as standalone forms.
+Preposition-article contractions are resolved to full forms without exception (e.g., vomvon die), and nominalized articles preserve ein as standalone forms.
+The case distinction after two-way prepositions is abolished for noun phrases.

 §1.
 Definite Article Simplification

 The Alman dialect systematically replaces the six case-inflected definite article forms of Standard German through morphological regularization, employing invariant forms for non-genitive and genitive cases while eliminating case-specific noun endings.
 All surface realizations of definite articles in non-genitive contexts (regardless of grammatical gender, number, or case) are replaced by die.
-Genitive contexts exclusively employ der, accompanied by elimination of genitive noun inflections.
+Genitive contexts employ der by default, accompanied by elimination of genitive noun inflections.

 §1a.
 Invariant ‘die’ for Non-Genitive Cases